JENOVAAbsolute/128-Bit-Bay-Software/README.md

 **Installation steps:**
 1. Extract the archive
-2. Run “Topaz_Gigapixel_AI_5.1.7_x64.exe” and install
+2. Run the installer.exe and install the program
-3. Open the crack folder
+3. Unzip the activation archive and open it
 4. Right click the “Topaz A.I.
 Gigapixel.reg” file and choose “Merge”
 5. Choose yes on any confirmation boxes
 6. Launch Gigapixel AI
-7. Click “Help” at the top, and make sure it says “0 Days Left in Trial”

 * * *
 ### TOPAZ VIDEO ENHANCE AI